jembi/mpi-toolkit-notebook/README.md

 * Blocking
 * Matching Process

-> To learn more about patient matching and the key features mentioned above please see the full documentation. (add link here)
+> To learn more about patient matching and get a more comprehensive understanding of the key features mentioned above please see the full documentation. (add link here)

 ---